Safeguarding, Child Protection and Adults at Risk Policy 2024/25

 Recording

-Concerns about students should be recorded on the individual/personal chronological form and put in a personal folder and on the the BAJ central ‘at-risk’ log sheet, which will detail the concerns about a student, discussion with the appropriate Designated Person, or in their absence another appropriate member of the Safeguarding Team, and parents/ carers (where appropriate), and any agreed actions and outcomes.
+Concerns about students should be recorded on the individual/personal chronological form and put in a personal folder and on the BAJ central ‘at-risk’ log sheet, which will detail the concerns about a student, discussion with the appropriate Designated Person, or in their absence another appropriate member of the Safeguarding Team, and parents/carers (where appropriate), and any agreed actions and outcomes.
 Tracking sheets, referrals to Children’s Social Care and Child Protection Conference, and Core Group meeting minutes will be held confidentially, separately from a student’s main group records in the personal folder.
 Records should be signed, dated and kept in chronological order.
 Group actions minutes in child protection conferences/strategy meetings must be implemented.

 Recording is a tool of professional accountability, and is central to safeguarding and protecting students.
 It is not always possible to know whether a small or vague concern held today may increase as the days or weeks pass and later form the substance of a child or vulnerable adult protection referral.
 For this reason, it is vital that concerns are recorded accurately so that they can be monitored and emerging patterns noticed.
 All records will be kept in a secure storage facility that only the DSL and Deputy DSLs will have access to.